DALLAS – Today in Aviation, a US-Russian Joint Commission began technical interchange and research on supersonic transport technologies in 1996.

 High-Speed Research Flights

-As part of NASA’s HSR Program, a US aerospace team contracted with Tupolev to use the modified TU-144 D transport aircraft to conduct supersonic experiments.
-All test flights were to be conducted in Russia from Tuvolep’s facilities at the Zhukovsky Air Development Center outside Moscow.
+As part of NASA's HSR Program, a US aerospace team contracted with Tupolev to use the modified TU-144 D transport aircraft to conduct supersonic experiments.
+All test flights would be performed in Russia from Tuvolep's facilities at the Zhukovsky Air Development Center outside Moscow.

-The US team of researchers for the TU-144LL project was led by Boeing, with help from McDonnell Douglas Corp., Rockwell, Pratt & Whitney, and General Electric, in addition to flight deck partner Honeywell and more than 70 major subcontractors.
+Boeing led the US team of researchers for the TU-144LL project, with help from McDonnell Douglas Corp., Rockwell, Pratt & Whitney, General Electric, flight deck partner Honeywell, and more than 70 major subcontractors.

 For the program’s first phase, 27 research flights of the TU-144LL were conducted over a two-year period with apparent ease.
 According to NASA, “The grace and beauty of the airplane masked the very extensive amount of effort that was required by Tupolev to re-engine it for the research flights.”

-However, the work ahead was not an easy one.
+However, the work ahead was not easy.
 Developing, implementing, and operating an instrumentation system that could measure nearly 800 parameters required by the experiments was difficult.
-The six thousand-mile distance between the US experimenters and the airplane itself did not make the instrumentation task any easier.
+The six thousand-mile distance between the US experimenters and the airplane did not make the instrumentation task any easier.

 Regardless of these challenges, the test flights were carried out successfully.
 Researchers compared full-scale supersonic aircraft flight data with results from models in wind tunnels, computer-aided techniques, and other flight tests.